Dictionary Get() Method

-Python dict.get() method returns the value corresponding to the specified key.
+Python dictionary get() method returns the value corresponding to the specified key.

-This tutorial introduces you to get() method of Dictionary class in Python, and its usage, with the help of example programs.
+In this tutorial, you will learn about dictionary get() method in Python, and its usage, with the help of example programs.

 The syntax of dictionary get() method is